Short Term Business Loans: The Essential Guide

 The charge for the service is called the factor rate.
 Sometimes it’s also called a discount rate since the factoring company purchases the invoice at a discount in exchange for the advance.

 Factor rates typically fall between 1%-5%.
-The charge is applied every term the invoice goes unpaid.
+The charge is applied every term when the invoice goes unpaid.
 For example, if you factored a net-30 invoice at a 2% factor rate, the factoring company keeps 2% of the total amount every 30 days the invoice goes unpaid.

 Once your clients pay their invoice, the factoring company releases the remaining amount minus its fees.
-Invoice factoring can be expensive, but you can mitigate your potential costs with well-qualified customers that pay off their debts on time.
+Invoice factoring can be expensive, but you can mitigate your potential costs with well-qualified customers who pay off their debts on time.

 What are the best Short-Term Business Loan lenders?

 There are many lenders to consider for short-term business loans.
-Some traditional lenders like banks and credit unions can offer STLs, but alternative lenders are the primary source for these forms of business lending.
+Some traditional lenders, like banks and credit unions, can offer STLs, but alternative lenders are the primary source for these forms of business lending.

 Advancements in financial technology (fintech) have made online lending a mainstay in business financing.
 There are dozens of alternative lenders to consider for your funding needs.